 - User queries are from the curated data layer (not usually the raw data layer).
 This area where consumption is allowed is also referred to as a data hub sometimes.

 - The curated data layer contains data for specific, known, purposes.
 This means that the curated data layer is considered "Schema on Write" because its structure is predefined.

 - Some data integration and cleansing can, and should occur, in the curated data layer.

-- It's not uncommon to restructure data to simplify reporting (ex: consolidate several related tables into one file).
+- It's not uncommon to restructure data to simplify reporting (ex: standardize, denormalize, or consolidate several related data elements).

 - To the extent that friendly names can be assigned, rather than cryptic names from a source system, that should be done to improve usability.
 Anything you can do to make it simpler to use is usually a good time investment in my mind.

 - Depending on how far you take it, the curated data layer could be set up similarly to a data warehouse, particularly if you take advantage of some of the Hadoop technologies available to augment the data lake infrastructure.

 - You might find that multiple logical data layers to deliver curated data makes sense for your purposes (similar to the concept of different data marts).